plutomi/plutomi/README.md

 Plutomi is designed to be flexible and can be deployed anywhere you can get your hands on a server, we recommend at least 3.
 All Docker images are available on [Docker Hub](https://hub.docker.com/u/plutomi).
 Check out [DEPLOYING.md](DEPLOYING.md) for more information.

+> For managing infrastructure through Terraform we do store that in S3 with DynamoDB. note TOD

 ## Questions / Troubleshooting

 Some common issues are documented in [TROUBLESHOOTING.md](TROUBLESHOOTING.md).
 If you're wondering why certain architectural decisions were made, check the [decisions](./decisions/README.md) folder as you might find it in there.